basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><code>bitcask.merge.triggers.dead_bytes</code></td>
 <td>Describes how much data stored for dead keys in a single file will trigger merging.
-The value is in bytes.
 If a file meets or exceeds the trigger value for dead bytes, merge will be triggered.
 Increasing the value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.
 When either of these constraints are met by any file in the directory, Bitcask will attempt to merge files.</td>
 <td><code>512MB</code></td>
 </tr>